 Ambri is hiring a

 Ambri, an energy startup commercializing an innovative battery technology first developed at MIT, is seeking a Welding Technician.
-This position will work on the Advanced Manufacturing Engineering Team and report directly to the Manager, while working alongside leading battery scientists and engineers.
+This position will work on the Technical Services Team and report directly to the Manager, while working alongside leading battery scientists and engineers.

-To support commercial and R&D cell production as part of the fabrication team to build commercial batteries.
+To support commercial and R&D cell production as part of the Technical Services to build commercial batteries.
 The candidate should have a background in welding and metal fabrication.
-Daily duties will involve TIG welding of components inside of a glovebox atmosphere.
+Daily duties will involve TIG/MIG welding of components.

 Why work at Ambri?